4 Amazing Coffee Filter Substitutes

 #2 Get A Filter That Keeps On Giving

-If you find those cowboy coffee grounds unbearable, yet you’re still rolling your eyes every time you need to buy more consumable filters, pick up a reusable metal filter.
+If you find those cowboy coffee grounds unbearable, yet you’re still rolling your eyes every time you need to buy more consumable filters, pick up a reusable metal coffee filter.
+Here’s a list of the best coffee filters we recommend.

 Don’t expect a perfect replacement for those paper filters, though, as these often allow a bit more of the coffee oils and micro-fines into the cup, which can affect the flavor.